|

 alter table emp drop column (pin, city);

-Remember you cannot drop the column if the table is having only one column.
 If the column you want to drop is having primary key constraint on it then you have to give cascade constraint clause.

 alter table emp2 drop column (empno) cascade constraints;